dimagi/commcare-hq/DEV_SETUP.md

     $ cd commcare-hq
     $ git submodule update --init --recursive
     $ workon commcare-hq  # if your "commcare-hq" virtualenv is not already activated
+    $ setvirtualenvproject  # optional - sets this directory as the project root

+Next, install the appropriate requirements (only one is necessary).

+* Recommended for those developing CommCareHQ
+  * `$ pip install -r requirements/dev-requirements.txt`
+* For production environments
+  * `$ pip install -r requirements/prod-requirements.txt`
+* Minimum required packages
-    $ pip install -r requirements/requirements.txt
+  * `$ pip install -r requirements/requirements.txt`

-(If the last command fails you may need to [install lxml's dependencies](https://stackoverflow.com/a/5178444/8207).)
+(If this fails you may need to [install lxml's dependencies](https://stackoverflow.com/a/5178444/8207).)

-There is also a separate collection of Dimagi dev oriented tools that you can install:

-    $ pip install -r requirements/dev-requirements.txt

-And for production environments you may want:

-    $ pip install -r requirements/prod-requirements.txt

 Note that once you're up and running, you'll want to periodically re-run these steps, and a few others, to keep your environment up to date.
 Some developers have found it helpful to automate these tasks.
 For pulling code, instead of `git pull`, you can run [this script](https://github.com/dimagi/commcare-hq/blob/master/scripts/update-code.sh) to update all code, including submodules.
 [This script](https://github.com/dimagi/commcare-hq/blob/master/scripts/hammer.sh) will update all code and do a few more tasks like run migrations and update libraries, so it's good to run once a month or so, or when you pull code and then immediately hit an error.